Home

 Jeep Trucks

-Howe FC-150 Howe Fire Apparatus of Anderson, Indiana built this unusual Forward Control FC-150 truck with both a multi-cylinder CO2 system and a water system; the logo on the door suggests it was destined for a small airport.
+Howe FC-150 Howe Fire Apparatus of Anderson, Indiana built this unusual Forward Control FC-150 truck with a multi-cylinder CO2 system; the logo on the door suggests it was destined for Lockheed Aircraft.
 I don't know if it was a one-off, but it is quite different from the many FC-170 pumpers built by Howe.

 Howe FC-150 Ansul also offered configurations of their dry chemical system for the Forward Controls, but they don't seem to have been as popular as the CJ-3B version.
 Specs for their FC-170 list a 1000-pound tank, with two 100-foot hoses.
 This '59 FC-170 served the US Air Force at Thule in Greenland and is now on display at Goodfellow AFB in Texas.
 See Ansul Chemical Crash Trucks for more photos.